 Using PiTuKri provides companies with an important tool for evaluating their own cloud services and choosing which implementation model best suits their needs.
 Other frameworks and existing certificates can be used to assess compliance.

 Ficolo offers customers both fully dedicated and shared capacity, produced in Finland, and we offer public capacity from the public cloud.
 By taking control of these with the Ficolo Cloud Management Platform product, the customer can manage all the services in the different zones through a single console.
 Ficolo services are available from all our data centers – The Air in Helsinki, The Rock in Pori and The Deck in Tampere.

 Ficolo’s cloud security service portfolio is designed to support cloud services and ensure service availability.
 The portfolio consists of comprehensive monitoring and maintenance services, network security services, backup and Anti-DDoS services and other methods to ensure the continuity and security of your cloud services.
 Our services help you to have a comprehensive, flexible, and manageable cloud solution that adapts to your security requirements and the capacity you use.

 All our sites are audited by Kiwa Inspecta and we have been awarded both ISO 27001 (Information Security Management System) and ISO 22301 (Business Continuity Management System) certifications covering our entire business – our The Rock data center is also audited to meet Katakri IV level.
 Operational development is a key part of Ficolo’s approach, and we are actively working to improve our services and obtain new certifications.

 We are happy to help if your company is considering cloud computing or if you need assistance in assessing the security of your cloud services.
-Please contact us or request a quote using the form below.
+Contact us if you’d like to discuss about your cloud security needs.